MMMikeM/DND-Campaign/project/rules.md

   - **Concentration:** Requires concentration following standard 5e rules.
   - **Ritual:** Can optionally be cast over 10 minutes longer without spending SP.

-You are correct to double-check Section 3.4.
-Based on all the revisions and consolidations we've made, the list of Core Spells and some of their Basic Effects are indeed **out of date**.

-Here is the revised and updated Section 3.4, reflecting the merged spells (`Arcane Sight`), the replacement (`Conduit`), the updated mechanics (`Strike`, `Heal`), and removing the now-obsolete concept of the "Standard Activation Enhancement":

 ---